opensearch-project/opensearch-sdk-java/DESIGN.md

 (6) Upon receipt of an `InitializeExtensionRequest`, the `ExtensionInitRequestHandler` performs the following actions (among other actions):

-(7, 8) Obtains environment settings from OpenSearch, necessary for some core `XContent`.
+(7, 8) Obtains environment settings from OpenSearch that are necessary for some core `XContent`.

 (9, 10) Instantiates a new `SDKNamedXContentRegistry`, which is set on the `ExtensionsRunner`.
 This registry uses the OpenSearch environment settings along with `NamedXContent` from several OpenSearch modules